MrLibya/ArabicString/README.md

 ## HOW-TO
-Just add the files to ur project. encoding of the file must be : UTF-8-BOM
+Just add the files to ur project. encode of the file must be : UTF-8-BOM

 ## Functions
 ```